msheliga1/pj3ReactQLCoalViolence/README.md

                 data2 = newName.data, loading2 = newName.loading.
 This works.
         WorkAround: Created a GET_ME_ALL graphQL query that returns all data including savedBooks array.
         Works.
 Great.
+    Goal: RemoveBook (SavedBooks.jsx)
+        Got this to work fairly easily, since very similar to save book.
     Goal: Correct Bug that Save Books screen wont load immediately after logging in.
+        Also happens with Sign-up.
         Does work after login followed by search.
+        Does work after login, search and saveBook.
-        Does work after back and selecting Saved Books.
+        Does work after back button and re-selecting Saved Books.
-    Goal: RemoveBook (SavedBooks.jsx)
+        Tried console.logs in LoginForm.jsx
+            Since LoginForm.jsx calls client AuthService.login routine which calls window.location.assign('/'); you cant see console.logs.
+Must use return or comment out above line.
+        Saved user to userData hook.
+This did not help.
+            CANT see hookData in DevTools->Application.
+Can see localStorage, but this is a hook not localStorage.
+            Need extension to use React DevTools
+            Hard time find Apollo DeeTools once extension downloaded.
+        Also saved bookData to localStorage and/or hook.
+Did not help.
+        Talked with Andrew.
+He indicated that this "bug" is almost for sure a cache issue, that it is not part of the project and to ignore it.
+I was using Chrome precisely because it has an "Empty Cache and Hard Reload" option.
+I had tried this *before* logging in.
+It did not seem to work.
+I tried in *after* logging in and it did not work.
+        Nonetheless, per the resident expernt Andrew I should not worry about this.
+    Goal: Understand why books sometimes display as "already added to list" for new users.
+        Andrew indicated that this is a bug in the original code.
+The database does NOT match the local storage.
+The DB has records for each user.
+Local storage just has one list of books that have been saved for *any* user.
+        Andrew once again indicated that this is not the heart of the project.
+    All issues closed.
+On to deployment with Render.

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)
         - Deployed code name always msheliga1/github.io/RepoName !!
-        = Used Netlify.
-Direction in act 20-27 somewhat shakey, but got it to run.
-Yipeeee!
+        = First tried deploying with Heroku.
+There MongoDB is behind a paywall.
+        = Used Render - VERY long process.
     Make Sure it Works
-    Insert Screencastify (Chrome) Video, Heroku, Netify and/or Screenshot X2 of deployment into readme file.
+    Insert Screencastify (Chrome) Video, Heroku, Render, Netify and/or Screenshot X2 of deployment into readme file.

 ## Tools and Technologies Used
     Github - Branches not needed, but could use.